 Like any investment, when it underperforms we lean toward panic.
 While farmland is the least volatile investment, the market crash of 2008 has left a bad taste in all of our mouths when it comes to real estate ownership.
 Perhaps the best choice we can make is to take a deep breath, evaluate the risk, and wait before selling an investment that means so much to you and the farmer.
 Unlike renting, once you sell your land there is no going back.
 You can’t change your mind once the land is performing better; once it’s gone, it is gone.
 Maybe you are a landowner who enjoys farming your own land but need a break—don’t sell the farm, lease it so maybe one day you can farm it again.
 Do you want to hear it straight from the experts?
 Check out what other farmers/landowners had to say.

 Whether you plan to pass down your land or are simply enjoy the profits, renting farmland proves to be the best choice when compared to selling.
 Renting land will always have challenges, but that is what Tillable is here to help with.
-Tillable looks to take care of landowners and farmers to facilitate long-lasting relationships with expertly managed farmland leasing.
-Let us help you figure out how your land is performing today with a Free Farmland Checkup.
+Tillable looks to take care of landowners with expertly managed farmland leasing as well as upfront payment, and to facilitate long-lasting relationships with farmers; you can learn more by reading about our Hassle-Free Lease.